 Special characters…

-Most pages in this site use the ISO-8859-1 character set
+All pages in this site now use the Unicode (UTF-8) character set.

 Older, and particularly non-Western systems may not correctly render commonly-used